Alethio36/mediastack/docs/trash-sync.md

 the tunnel).
 Success stamps `cache/trash-last-sync`; `doctor` warns when the stamp is older than 26h or missing.

+The pinned `recyclarr:8` image is refreshed (patch releases) at the start of every trash-sync; a major version bump is a schema migration and stays a deliberate manual tag change in `compose.d/recyclarr.yml`.

 Preview without applying: `sudo docker compose run --rm recyclarr sync --preview`.

 ## Nightly pipeline